jackledead/jackledead_infected/README.md

 ## Additional Mods you may be interested in
 #### deadly_bites" aka "Deadly Zombie Virus" in the core CDDA mods for that infected bite risk.
 Really makes fast ones dangerous.
 #### My repo of the exclusions mods anthology by Kenan [CDDA-CBN-Jackledead-NoMods-Collection](https://github.com/jackledead/CDDA-CBN-Jackledead-NoMods-Collection)
+#### [No Hope and Dinos](https://github.com/jackledead/No-Hope-and-Dinos).
+Doesnt work with infected well, but works great with armory.
+Hopeless dinosaur apocalypse inbound.

 ## Special Thanks
 #### My Wife for being my biggest fan.